What happens to my case if I fail to pay my fine?

-You can set up a plan of payment with the County Attorney for any case which has become delinquent (90 days past disposition without payment plan, or 3 missed monthly payments on a monthly installment plan).
+You can set up a plan of payment with the County Attorney for any case which has become delinquent (90 days past disposition without payment plan, or, where there is a court-ordered payment plan, breaching that plan by 30 days).
 Case workers are listed below.

 The minimum payment is Fifty Dollars ($50.00) per month.
 If you sign a plan of payment, you also agree to immediately notify the County Attorney of any changes in address or employment, and agree to initiate an assignment of wages once you become employed.
 A payment plan form is available at this site and may be mailed to your case worker or dropped off at the County Attorney's office in the basement of the Courthouse.
 A check or money order, made payable to "Iowa District Court," must be included with your payment plan before it will be filed.

 How do I set up a wage assignment?

 A wage assignment form (payroll deduction) is available at this site and may be mailed to your case worker or dropped off at the County Attorney's office in the basement of the Courthouse.
 If you wish to set up payroll deduction at a rate that is less than the standard rate listed on the wage assignment form, you must call your caseworker to discuss the amount.
 Case workers are listed below.